4-Vinylcyclohexene

 4-Vinylcyclohexene is an organic compound consisting of a vinyl group attached to the 4-position of the cyclohexene ring.
 It is a colorless liquid.
 Although chiral, it is used mainly as the racemate.
 It is a precursor to vinylcyclohexene dioxide.

 Production

 It is produced by buta-1,3-diene dimerization in a Diels-Alder reaction.
 The reaction is conducted at 110 - 425 °C at pressures of 1.3 - 100 MPa in the presence of a catalyst.
 A mixture of silicon carbide and salts of copper or chromium comprises the catalyst.
 A competing product is 1,5-cyclooctadiene.

+In North America this is produced by Nippon Chemical Texas Inc. in Pasadena, TX.

 Safety

 4-Vinylcyclohexene is classified as a Group 2B carcinogen by the IARC ("possibly carcinogenic to humans").